metafetish/raunch-ios/README.md

 [![Patreon donate button](https://img.shields.io/badge/patreon-donate-yellow.svg)](https://www.patreon.com/qdot)

-Raunch will be a library for controlling the Fleshlight Launch Sex Toy on iOS.
+Raunch is a library for controlling the Launch sex toy on iOS.
+The library allows developers to create applications that can control the speed and position of the device.

 ## Support The Project